The PR BlogMedia & PsychologyPersuasion & InfluencePavlov's Inbox: The Psychological Way to Tame Your Email

 I favour another approach:

-Therefore, I use a proactive system based on operant conditioning to reinforce or punish existing behaviours.
+Therefore, I use a proactive system based on operant conditioning to reward or punish inbound email senders.
 1There is, of course, the issue of spam, unauthorised solicitation, and pointless social network notifications.
 However, these should be filtered, not personally managed.

 I call it Pavlov’s Inbox.